ELECTIONS

 A. Each candidate for office is required to keep accurate and up-to-date records of all campaign receipts and expenditures.

 B. Each candidate’s financial records shall display the name and monetary amount of each expenditure.
-Donated items shall be reported at market value and will be included towards the totals.
+Donated items shall be reported at market value and will be included toward the totals.

-D. These reports shall be public records after a 24-hour review period.
+D. These reports shall be public record after a 24-hour review period.
 Candidates must sign their reports and certify that they are accurate and complete.

-E. No candidate or authorized agent shall knowingly falsify any entry on a Financial Disclosure Statement or in the candidate’s financial records associated with the campaign.
+E. No candidate or authorized agent shall knowingly falsify any entry on a Financial Disclosure Statement or in the candidate financial records associated with the campaign.

 F. Candidates sharing benefits of joint receipts or expenditures shall declare them in the appropriate portions of the Financial Disclosure Statement.
 Each candidate jointly benefiting from receipts or expenditures shall claim an equal share.

-G. Any non-Georgia State University organization or entity that is politically affiliated, is strictly prohibited from contributing financially or with in-kind services to any candidate’s or party’s campaign.
+G. Any non-Georgia State University organization or entity that is politically affiliated, is strictly prohibited from contributing financially or with in-kind services to any candidate’s campaign.

-A sample ballot is available here.
-It is to be used prior to the actual ballot that will be available in PIN during the voting period of Monday, April 3 - Thursday, April 6 at 11:45 p.m.
+A sample ballot will be available here.
+It is to be used prior to the actual ballot that will be available in PIN during the voting period of Monday, March 10 at 12:01 a.m. - Thursday, March 13 at 11:59 p.m.

 Voting Instructions